e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week5/wednesday.md

 ### How close are we to hitting our sprint goals?

-_[INSERT]_
+- Close!

 <h1><span style="color: red;">Ryan B.</span></h1>

 ### What did you work on yesterday?

-I was a bit busy yesterday, I set up a basic html layout for my task component.
+- I was a bit busy yesterday, I set up a basic html layout for my task component.

 ### What are your blockers?

-I had no blockers.
+- I had no blockers.

 ### What will you work on today?

-Start adding html and css to complete my component.
+- Start adding html and css to complete my component.

 ### How close are we to hitting our sprint goals?

-I should be able to finish my task by tomorrow, so we're still on track.
+- I should be able to finish my task by tomorrow, so we're still on track.

 <h1><span style="color: red;">Anoushka D.</span></h1>